 The framework for competency-based education includes a focus on the assessment of the student's ability to demonstrate the competencies rather than only on the assessment of inputs (such as coursework and resources).
 Social work practice competence consists of nine interrelated competencies, with specific observable behaviors for each competency.
 These competencies are reflected in the Social Work Program's Mission Statement and Overarching Program Goals.
-The competencies can be found on the Program's website and in the BSW Program Manual.
+The competencies for both MSW Foundation and MSW Advanced years can be found on the Program's website and in the MSW Program Manual.